HDB-Systems-Videos/DocumentUnderstanding-Steps/README.md

 # Digitization
-The workflow up to the "Digitization" part
+The workflow up to the "Digitization" step